NeneWang/docs/jou-project/ddengine.md

 Some hypothesis:
 - I am not inserting the guid?
 - Theory 2: I am randomizing the guid instead on adapter - DIS
 - Am I randomizing the guid at a different place?
+DIS
+- Is it randomizing at: the Significance Processing?

 ```js